workshopper/i18n-it-all/exercises/06_segregated_storage/review.en.md

 ## What file-format to choose

-`.po`, `.yaml` and `.json` are the most popular, general file formats to store translations.
+`.po`, `.yaml` and `.json` are the most popular file formats to store translations.

 In Node you should use `.json` when you do not want the translation be modified by hand.
 Modifying translation in a `.json` file, specially when you have to deal with whole paragraphs of text, is painful.
-On the other hand Node.js loads the translation really fast and the file-format can be used on the client as-is.
+On the plus side Node.js loads the translation really fast and the file-format can be used on the client as-is.

 `.yaml` is working best when your translator knows how to access the source files